Have you been diagnosed with a brain tumour? Order your free information pack.

 Managing conflict in your relationship after a brain tumour diagnosis

-No matter how much a couple loves each other, a brain tumour diagnosis can add another level of stress that is challenging and distressing to cope with.
-Here we give you some tips on managing conflict in your relationship, that can help to navigate it better.
+Even in the strongest relationships, a brain tumour diagnosis can place extra strain on a relationship, leading to conflict.
+Here we give you some tips on managing conflict in your relationship that might help you navigate it better.

-Living with some of the everyday effects caused by a brain tumour or its treatment is enough to make anybody more argumentative.
-For carers and partners though, these arguments can often lead to feeling like their help isn’t wanted or working.
+Living with the day-to-day effects of a brain tumour or its treatment can be exhausting and frustrating.
+It is enough to make anybody feel short-tempered or argumentative.
+For carers and partners though, repeated arguments can often lead to feeling that their support is not wanted or appreciated.

-Other side effects of a brain tumour, like personality changes or depression, can even cause someone to behave in an upsetting way without realising it.
-Many carers and partners say that sometimes it can seem like their partner is a completely different person.
+Other effects, like personality changes or depression, can cause someone to act in ways that feel hurtful or out of character without realising it.
+Many carers and partners say that sometimes it can seem like their loved ones have changed.

-Whether you’re living with a brain tumour or your partner is, coping with these additional arguments can add conflict to your relationship.
-It can be particularly difficult if one or both of you are finding it hard to talk about your feelings.
+Whether you’re living with a brain tumour or supporting a partner, coping with these challenges can add conflict to your relationship.
+Especially if either of you is finding it hard to talk openly about how you are feeling.

 How to manage conflict in your relationship after a brain tumour diagnosis